Bachelor of Architecture (B.Arch.)

 Ar.
 Shashikant Singhi is B.Arch.
 (Honours) from J.J.
 College of Architecture, Mumbai.
 Ar.
 Shashikant Singhi was actively involved in architecture and project management consultancy during 1985-1999 in Jaipur.
 During this period he was responsible for timely completion of many large sized projects.

-10 + 2 With Maths (50 % Aggregate) from CBSE / equivalent board + valid NATA Score as per NATA 2018 guidelines or valid JEE paper 2 score.
+(10 + 2 With 50% in Physics, chemistry & Maths and also 50 % Aggregate from CBSE / equivalent board) OR (Passed in 10+3 Diploma with maths as compulsory subject with 50% aggregate) inlcuding valid NATA Score as per NATA 2019 guidelines or valid JEE paper 2 score as per COA norms.